-Benefits Description You pay After the calendar year deductible Durable medical equipment (DME) High Option Standard Option Durable medical equipment (DME) Durable medical equipment (DME) is equipment and supplies that: Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury) Are medically necessary Are primarily and customarily used only for a medical purpose Are generally useful only to a person with an illness or injury Are designed for prolonged use Serve a specific therapeutic purpose in the treatment of an illness or injury We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: Oxygen Rental of Dialysis equipment Hospital beds Wheelchairs Crutches Walkers Note: Call us at 800-821-6136 to obtain a contract provider or PPO provider in your area.
+Benefits Description You After the calendar pay · year deductible Durable medical equipment (DME) High Option Standard Option Durable medical equipment (DME) is equipment and supplies that: - Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury) PPO: 10% of the Plan allowance Non-PPO: 25% of the PPO: 15% of the Plan allowance Non-PPO: 35% of the Are medically necessary Are primarily and customarily used only for a medical purpose Are generally useful only to a person with an illness or injury Are designed for prolonged use Serve a specific therapeutic purpose in the treatment of an illness or injury Plan allowance and any difference between our allowance and the billed amount Plan allowance and any difference between our allowance and the billed amount We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: • Oxygen Rental of Dialysis equipment Hospital beds Wheelsheim • Wheelchairs Crutches Walkers Note: Call us at 800-821-6136 to obtain a contract provider or PPO provider in your area.
 Your chosen provider should call for preauthorization.
 We may contact you to recommend a provider in your area to decrease your out-of-pocket expense.
 Note: Coverage for specialty equipment such as specialty wheelchairs and beds is limited to the cost of the standard care and is subject to a home evaluation.
-Note: Please see the definition for Medical Necessity, page 113.
-Note: Refer to Section 5(f) for glucose meter and diabetic supplies, page 75. page 75.
-Breast Pump and supplies: One double channel electric breast pump with double suction capability is purchased for breast-feeding patients with a physician's prescription every two years.
+Note: Please see the definition for Medical Necessity, page 118.
+Note: Refer to Section 5(f) for glucose meter and diabetic supplies, page 80.
+Breast pump and supplies: Plan's Contracted DME Plan's Contracted DME One double channel electric breast pump with double suction capability is purchased for breast-feeding patients with a Provider: Nothing (no deductible) Provider: Nothing (no deductible) physician's prescription every two years.
 A new prescription is required when requesting a new/replacement pump.
 Additional pumps may be obtained from the GEHA breast pump contracted provider at the member's expense.
-There is no cost to the member when the designated pump is obtained through GEHA's breast pump contracted provider.
+Non Contracted DME Provider: All Charges Non Contracted DME Provider: All Charges - There is no cost to the member when the designated pump is obtained through GEHA's breast pump contracted provider.
 You must obtain the breast pump and supplies from our contracted provider.
-Plan's Contracted DME Provider: Nothing (No deductible) Non Contracted DME Provider: All Charges Plan's Contracted DME Provider: Nothing (No deductible) Non Contracted DME Provider: All Charges
+ME) - continued on next page